-Following are Augsburg University's requirements for Study Abroad and Away in the USA:
+Following are Augsburg University's requirements for Study Abroad and Away:

-- Minimum 2.00 GPA at the time of application.
-Individual programs/courses may require a higher GPA. - Sophomore, junior, or senior standing by the time of the program.
-Short-term, faculty-led programs will allow participation as a first-year if the student receives approval from the faculty-leader and if space allows. - Transfer students must complete one semester at Augsburg before they may study off campus. - Students must be in good academic and social standing.
+- Students must have a minimum 2.00 GPA at the time of application.
+Some programs/courses may require a higher GPA. - Students must be at sophomore, junior, or senior standing when they participate in the program.
+Short-term, faculty-led programs may allow participation as a first-year if the student receives approval from the faculty-leader and if space allows. - Transfer students must complete one semester at Augsburg before studying off campus. - Students must be in good academic and social standing.
 Students placed on academic or disciplinary probation after admittance to an off-campus study program may be withdrawn from the program.
-The student is responsible for all non-recoverable program costs incurred. - Any outstanding balances on student accounts must be resolved before students will be allowed to study off campus.
+In that case, the student is responsible for all non-recoverable program costs incurred. - Students must resolve any outstanding balances on student accounts before studying off campus.